 - Factor fees are not transparent

-RTS Financial is another organization that specializes in the trucking industry.
-That means that you’ll get special perks and benefits that fit your business and your unique needs.
+Founded in 1986, RTS Financial is another organization that specializes in the trucking industry.
+That means that RTS Financial offers special perks and benefits that fit your business and unique needs.
 One such perk is managing your financial loans in one place because RTS offers equipment leasing programs alongside invoice factoring and fuel cards.

 APR: 2.7% to 3.5%

 - Mobile app available to help you manage your invoices

 - Fuel discounts

 - No fees or penalties for smaller volumes